ur5us/insomnia.rest/content/pages/terms.md

 - A valid credit card is required for paying accounts.
 A credit card is not required upon initial sign up.
 - The Service charges it's transaction fee immediately at the point of each transaction.
 Transaction fees vary depending on the account plan you sign up for.
 - For accounts that are signed up to a plan that charges a monthly fee, the Service bills on a monthly basis and that fee is non-refundable.
-Accounts are not prorated.
-There will be no refunds or credits or upgrade/downgrade refunds.
+Subscription changes are prorated.
 - All fees exclude any taxes, levies, or duties imposed by taxing authorities, and you shall be responsible for payment of all such taxes, levies, or duties.

-## Cancellation and Termination
+## Account Deletion and Termination

 - It is your responsibility to ensure that your account has been properly canceled.
 An email requesting an account to be canceled is not considered a cancellation.
-You can cancel your account at any time from the "Account" section within the Service.
+You can delete your account at any time from the "Account" section within the Service.
-- All of your Content will be immediately removed from the Service should you initiate cancellation.
-This information can not be recovered once your account is canceled.
+- All of your Content will be immediately removed from the Service should you initiate deletion.
+This information can not be recovered once your account is deleted.
-- Your cancellation will be effective immediately once initiated.
+- Your deletion will be effective immediately once initiated.
 You will not be charged again from that point forward.
 - Insomnia has the right to suspend or terminate your account and refuse any and all current or future use of the Service for any reason at any time.
 Insomnia, in it's sole discretion, reserves the right to refuse service to anyone for any reason at any time.

 ## Modifications to the Service and Prices